adamay909/logicTools/README.md

 As far as the proof checker is concerned, axioms behave just like theorems.

+Here are some stronger, non-standard, inference rules:

+- **S4 Necessity Introduction (S4&#x25a1;I)** from Γ ⊢ φ
+infer Γ ⊢ &#x25a1;φ, provided Γ contains no formulas that are not necessities.

+- **S5 Necessity Introduction (S5&#x25a1;I)** from Γ ⊢ φ
+infer Γ ⊢ &#x25a1;φ, provided Γ contains no non-modal formulas.

+- **S5 Possibility Elimination (S5&#x25c7;E)** From Γ ⊢ &#x25c7;φ and ∆, φ ⊢ ψ,
+infer Γ, ∆ ⊢ &#x25c7;ψ , provided ψ is a modal formula and Γ, ∆  contain no non-modal formulas.

+A modal formula is a formula prefixed with a modal operator or the negation of such a formula.

 ### Installation

 This proof-checker is designed to run completely inside the browser so it is easy to host it yourself so long as you are able to host static websites.
 The docs folder of the GitHub repository contains all the files you need.